Despite conflict and persecution, children around the world are determined to celebrate Christmas.

 For Youssif, one of the familiar refrains from the Christmas story inspires a prayer that reflects the dangers that still lurk in Iraq.
 “The Lord said, 'Do not be afraid',” he says.
-“I pray to Him and say: We need you today and every day, lend a helping hand and protect us from the harms, we are begging and trust on you, to bless the coming year.”
+“I pray to Him and say: We need you today and every day, lend a helping hand and protect us from harm, we are begging and trust on You, to bless the coming year.”

 Your support helps persecuted Christians continue to courageously follow Jesus.